CENSORED007/dotfiles/README.md

 searching for the names of the respective packages and installing them either manually or from the repositories of the specified distribution.

+Hopefully, one day, this guide will also have a wiki/guide focused directly on more than one distribution! :)

 ## Installation requirements

 ### Base applications